skellis46/slipbox/connection between question, answer and method.md

 ---

 A central theme of Biggs and Büchler's article _Eight Criteria for Practice-Based Research in the Creative and Cultural Industries_ is that practice-research ought to adopt what they call a Situated Position.
 That is, there should be equal conditions for all types of research, and they are interested in these commonalities.
-They describe the opposing position -- that practice-research should be "granted special criteria and regulations"[@biggs_eight_2008 p.6] -- the isolationist position.
+They describe the opposing position -- that practice-research should be "granted special criteria and regulations"[@biggs_eight_2008 p.6] -- as the Isolationist Position.

 Their Situated Position becomes clear in their discussion of the third of four criteria for academic research: _method_.